sohanur-shanto/Two-factor-authentication-with-SMS-in-Django-using-Twilio/README.md

  5. python manage.py migrate
  6. python manage.py runserver

  Enjoy !
-Don't forget to use your token number and sid that you get from twilio.
+Don't forget to use your token number and sid that you get from twilio. change verification/utils.py this.